rahfianugerah/dotfiles/README.md

 #### Overview
 <p align=justify>
     Dotfiles are configuration files on Unix-based systems (like Linux or macOS) that are typically hidden by default, as their names start with a dot (.), which makes them “dotfiles”.
-This repository contains my personal dotfiles, and feel free to use this settings for your working environment.Also, don't forget to leave some stars...
+This repository contains my personal dotfiles, and feel free to use this settings for your working environment.
+Also, don't forget to leave some stars!
 </p>

 #### License